-SEC.
-2. Declaration of Policy. - The Constitution provides that the State shall protect and advance the right of the people to a balanced and healthful ecology in accord with the rhythm and harmony of nature.
-Pursuant to this, State shall formulate and institutionalize environmental policies that protect the environment against degradation and deterioration, and shall ensure that such policies are widely disseminated to all its citizens.

-SEC.
-3. Integration of Environmental Education in Senior High School (SHS) 11 12 Curriculum. - All public and private senior high schools (SHS) are mandated to integrate Environmental Education in the core SHS subjects (i) Disaster Readiness 13 and Risk Reduction and (ii) Earth Science for those under the STEM Strand, or (i) 14 15 Earth and Life Science and (ii) Physical Science for those under the other SHS 16 tracks; Provided, That in the event that there shall be an amendment to the K-12 17 curriculum and the list of core subjects taken up by SHS students, the Department of 18 Education (DepEd) shall ensure that Environmental Education is integrated in 19 another core subject.
+- SEC.
+2. Declaration of Policy.
+The Constitution provides that the State shall protect and advance the right of the people to a balanced and healthful ecology in accord with the rhythm and harmony of nature.
+Pursuant to this, the State shall formulate and institutionalize environmental policies that protect the environment against degradation and deterioration, and shall ensure that such policies are widely disseminated to all its citizens. - SEC.
+3. Integration of Environmental Education in Senior High School (SHS) Curriculum.
+All public and private senior high schools (SHS) are mandated to integrate Environmental Education in the core SHS subjects (i) Disaster Readiness and Risk Reduction and (ii) Earth Science for those under the Science, Technology, Engineering and Mathematics (STEM) Strand, or (i) Earth and Life Science and (ii) Physical Science for those under the other SHS tracks; Provided, That in the event that there shall be an amendment to the K-12 curriculum and the list of core subjects taken up by SHS students, the Department of Education (DepEd) shall ensure that Environmental Education is integrated in another core subject. - SEC.
+4. Coverage.
 Environmental Education shall increase students' understanding, awareness, and sensitivity to the environment and environmental challenges, and improve the attitudes and motivation towards maintaining environmental quality.
 It shall include, but not be limited, to the teaching of the following:

-- 1 (i) how natural environments function and how human activities increase 2 hazards to disasters, environmental degradation, and resource depletion, 3 among others; - (ii) relevant national and local environmental laws; - (iii) pressing global and local environmental issues; and - (iv) measures to prevent and mitigate the effects of climate change.

-SEC.
-4. Implementing Rules and Guidelines. - Within sixty (60) days from the effectivity of this Act, DepEd, in consultation with appropriate government agencies and other relevant stakeholders, shall formulate the rules and regulations to effectively implement the provisions of this Act.

-SEC.
-5. Separability Clause. - Any portion or provisions of this Act that may be declared unconstitutional or invalid shall not have the effect of nullifying other portions and provisions hereof as long as such remaining portions or provisions can still subsist and be given effect in their entirety.

-SEC.
-6. Repealing Clause. - All laws, decrees, executive orders, proclamations and administrative regulations, or any parts thereof inconsistent with the provisions of this Act are hereby revoked, repealed or modified accordingly.

-SEC.
-7. Effectivity Clause. - This Act shall take effect fifteen (15) days after its publication in at least two (2) national papers of general circulation or in the Official Gazette.
+- (i) how natural environments function and how human activities increase hazards to disasters, environmental degradation, and resource depletion, among others; - (ii) relevant national and local environmental laws; - (iii) pressing global and local environmental issues; and - (iv) measures to prevent and mitigate the effects of climate change. - SEC.
+5. Implementing Rules and Guidelines.
+Within sixty (60) days from the effectivity of this Act, the DepEd, in consultation with the Department of Environment and Natural Resources (DENR), the National Disaster Risk Reduction and Management Council (NDRRMC) and other appropriate government agencies and relevant stakeholders, shall formulate the rules and regulations to effectively implement the provisions of this Act. - SEC.
+6. Separability Clause.
+Any portion or provision of this Act that may be declared unconstitutional or invalid shall not have the effect of nullifying other portions and provisions hereof as long as such remaining portions or provisions can still subsist and be given effect in their entirety. - SEC.
+7. Repealing Clause.
+All laws, decrees, executive orders, proclamations and administrative regulations, or any parts thereof inconsistent with the provisions of this Act are hereby revoked, repealed or modified accordingly. - SEC.
+8. Effectivity Clause.
+This Act shall take effect fifteen (15) days after its publication in the Official Gazette or in at least two (2) newspapers of general circulation. - Approved,

-- 28

-- 29

-- 30 Approved,